 Online Resources

-If you are looking for more online resources for your young New Londoner, we hugely recommend:
+If you are looking for more online resources for your young New Londoner, below are some resources we recommend.

-BimBam (https://www.bimbam.com/), who provide many digital resources.
-They specialise in creating videos for children explaining the Torah portion and other Jewish learning.
+BimBam provides videos for children explaining the Torah portion, festivals, and other elements of Jewish learning.

 If you would like to offer your thoughts, or be more involved, please email youth@newlondon.org.uk.